 Clear Sky Attracts Accomplished Metallurgical Expert as Lead Technology Advisor

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
+VANCOUVER, British Columbia, Oct.
 28, 2022 (GLOBE NEWSWIRE) -- Clear Sky Lithium Corp.
-(CSE: POWR) (FRA: K4A / WKN: A3DM2W) (OTC: CSKYF) (“Clear Sky” or the “Company”), a mineral exploration and development company focused on American lithium deposits to support domestic demand, is pleased to announce the appointment of Turnstone Metallurgical Services (Turnstone), led by Marcus Tomlinson, PhD to undertake a lead advisory role in the development of lithium extraction and processing technologies.
+POWR (FRA: K4A / WKN: A3DM2W) CSKYF ("Clear Sky" or the "Company"), a mineral exploration and development company focused on American lithium deposits to support domestic demand, is pleased to announce the appointment of Turnstone Metallurgical Services (Turnstone), led by Marcus Tomlinson, PhD to undertake a lead advisory role in the development of lithium extraction and processing technologies.

 - PhD specialist bringing over thirty years of experience in metallurgical research, engineering, and operations support